mobile app bar

 Jaxson Dart, John Harbaugh, and Lamar Jackson

-18 years of loyalty and general consistency are typically more than enough to take you wherever you may want to go in your professional life.
-But unfortunately for John Harbaugh, the NFL has always been a ‘What have you done for me lately?’ type of business.
+Loyalty across 18 years and general consistency are typically more than enough to take you wherever you may want to go in your professional life.
+But John Harbaugh, who was the head coach of the Baltimore Ravens from 2008 to 2025, has always faced the ‘what have you done for me lately’ question in the NFL.

-Even though the 63-year-old head coach was able to produce three consecutive 10+ win seasons from 2022 to 2024, he was never able to reach the AFC Championship with whom many believe to be the most talented quarterback in the league, Lamar Jackson.
+The 63-year-old head coach was able to produce three consecutive 10+ win seasons from 2022 to 2024 with the Ravens.
+However, he was never able to reach the AFC Championship with Lamar Jackson, whom many believe to be the most talented quarterback in the league.

-Nevertheless, only time will tell as to whether or not he’ll be able to right the sinking ship that is the Giants franchise.
-While Harbaugh was busy racking up those aforementioned 10+ win seasons and vying for playoff seeds, New York was busy collecting just 13 wins throughout the past three years.
+Only time will tell as to whether or not he’ll be able to right the sinking ship that is the Giants franchise.
+While Harbaugh was busy racking up those aforementioned 10+ win seasons and vying for playoff seeds, New York was busy collecting just 13 wins in the past three years.

-Simply put, this will not be an easy feat for him by any means, but then again, if there’s anyone capable of guiding the Giants back to the playoffs, perhaps it’s the same head coach who’s managed to reach the postseason in six of the last eight years.
+Resurrecting the Giants will not be an easy feat for Harbaugh by any means.
+Then again, if there’s anyone capable of guiding the Giants back to the playoffs, perhaps it’s the same head coach who’s managed to reach the postseason in six of the last eight years.

 About the author